Skip to content

 • Conflict in the Middle East is moving toward resolution, and we would expect markets to look through any temporary setbacks.

-• Sentiment and positioning are not yet overextended, despite the recent strong market rally, supporting risk assets.
+• Sentiment and positioning have strengthened, but are not yet exuberant, remaining broadly supportive of risk assets.

 • We expect demand destruction to have a greater impact on monetary policy decisions than market pricing suggests, decreasing the chance that central banks meet market hiking expectations.

-• Excess returns for equities appear more attractive than credit, amid strong earnings and tight spreads.
+• Excess returns for equities appear more attractive to us than credit, amid strong earnings and tight spreads.